join us for the 2023 year

 If your work was submitted and considered for previous editions of the San Diego Film Festival, you may re-enter it and if all eligibility requirements are met (see above).

-Festival programmers select and invite all the films to be presented at theSDiFF19.
+Festival programmers select and invite all the films to be presented at the upcoming years Festival.
 Invited filmmakers will be notified by email or phone via the information provided on the submitted entry form.
-Make sure to update us with new contact information or any other festival invitations prior to theSDiFF19 at email@example.com.
+Make sure to update us with new contact information or any other festival invitations prior to the Festival, Email: firstname.lastname@example.org.
 If your film is invited, your premiere status will be confirmed with you and locked.
 Should you accept any other festival invitation that breaches this premiere status commitment, the Festival has the right to rescind the invitation.

 If your work is selected, you must fulfill the following requirements by the date(s) designated by the Festival:

-You must execute a release agreement wherein you (i) accept responsibility for obtaining any and all clearances necessary to exhibit your film atSDiFF18; (ii) warrant that you have the rights necessary to exhibit your film at SDiFF18; and (iii) indemnify and hold harmless San Diego Film Festival, its parent company, its affiliates, and subsidiaries and any of their respective directors, officers, employees, and representatives against any claim arising out of exhibition of your film at SDiFF18.
+You must execute a release agreement wherein you (i) accept responsibility for obtaining any and all clearances necessary to exhibit your film at the upcoming Festival; (ii) warrant that you have the rights necessary to exhibit your film at the upcoming Festival; and (iii) indemnify and hold harmless San Diego Film Festival, its parent company, its affiliates, and subsidiaries and any of their respective directors, officers, employees, and representatives against any claim arising out of exhibition of your film at the upcoming Festival.

 You must deliver to the address(es) designated by the Festival (i) one exhibition copy of the invited work; (ii) a second exhibition copy, if your film is in competition (to accommodate juror screenings); and (iii) additional exhibition copies, if requested by the Festival (to allow for multiple screenings at more than one venue).
 We recommend you ship via courier in order to permit the tracking of your entry once it leaves your hands.

-The Festival will arrange (and pay cost of) return shipping your print(s)/video(s) to one location after the conclusion ofSDiFF19.
+The Festival will arrange (and pay cost of) return shipping your print(s)/video(s) to one location after the conclusion of the Festival.

-You must provide a properly completed and signed officialSDiFF19 “Acceptance Agreement Form” and “Filmmaker Program Information Form” including all press and publication assets as specified in the “Materials Checklist”.
+You must provide a properly completed and signed official “Acceptance Agreement Form” and “Filmmaker Program Information Form” including all press and publication assets as specified in the “Materials Checklist”.

-Potential for one-on-one meetings with prominent entertainment industry professionals
+– Potential for one-on-one meetings with prominent entertainment industry professionals